zaltac/NumMethodsWPseudoCodes/Chapter04/videos.md

 [Video 2.
 False Position Method](https://www.youtube.com/watch?v=CiMMPGa3T-c) This video covers the method of false position as a bracketing root-finding method.
 After presenting the theoretical background, a numerical example is solved step by step.

 [Video 3.
-Bisection Method](https://www.youtube.com/watch?v=_r_02YWNltg) The video describes the fixed point iteration method and includes a numerical example.
+Fixed Point Iteration Method](https://www.youtube.com/watch?v=_r_02YWNltg) The video describes the fixed point iteration method and includes a numerical example.

 [Video 4.
 Newton-Raphson and Modified Newton-Raphson Methods](https://www.youtube.com/watch?v=HYZjn2O-1ng) This video covers the theoretical and implementation aspects of the Newton Raphson and Modified Newton raphson Methods and provides an illustrative numercial example.